 Securing your ideal job doesn’t happen overnight and involves a lot more than just applying for a job.
-Maybe you set yourself a goal to return to work this year or decided that you want to change jobs or set-up your own business.
-Maybe you’ve got yourself a plan together, applied for a couple of roles … and then low and behold, it’s the Summer holidays already!
+Maybe you set yourself a goal to change jobs this year, set-up on your own or return to work after a career break.
+Maybe you’ve got yourself a plan together, applied for a couple of roles … and then low and behold, it’s the summer holidays already!

-So if you are changing your focus from Job Finder to Chief Entertainer for the school holidays, here are five practical things to do during the Summer school holidays to boost your return to work:
+So if you are changing your focus from Job Finder to Chief Entertainer for the school holidays, here are five practical things you can do during the Summer school holidays to boost your job search:

 1. Use the change in routine to gain a different perspective

 School holidays usually means a change to your family’s daily routine – maybe there isn’t a need to get up so early, perhaps you’re having a family holiday or visiting friends or relatives.
 Use the changes to your normal family week, to reflect on what type of role you are looking for and review what family life will be like once you’ve secured your ideal job.
-The change in perspective gives you an opportunity to check whether what you want can be made to work for you all as a family and, if not, make any necessary adjustments to your plans.
+The change in perspective gives you an opportunity to check whether you can make it work for you (and the rest of the family) and, if not, make any necessary adjustments.